ABC News' Reena Ninan, Christine Romo and Mary Bruce report:

 The men were drinking heavily during their night out and enlisted the services of the club's prostitutes, according to a bouncer at the club and a police source.

-The Secret Service personnel were in Cartagena on assignment preparing for the president's visit for Summit of the Americas last weekend.
-After allegations surfaced that some may have had women or prostitutes in their rooms, 11 members were sent back to the United States.
+The Secret Service officials were in Cartagena on assignment ahead of the president's visit here for Summit of the Americas last weekend.